-New Windows Phone 8 update rolling out this summer with FM radio, other improvementsAlex Wagner - Deputy Managing Editor, News Desk
+New Windows Phone 8 update rolling out this summer with FM radio, other improvementsAlex Wagner - Editorial Director of News and Content

 Hot on the heels of Nokia's Lumia 925 announcement, Microsoft has some big Windows Phone news of its own to share.
 The Redmond-based firm today announced a new Windows Phone 8 update that will bring several improvements to the platform.
 The update, which will come preloaded on the Lumia 925, is described as being similar in size to the Portico update that hit Windows Phone devices earlier in 2013.